jitesh-raut/jitesh-raut/README.md

 ### KDKCE, Android App (Jan ‘19 to May ‘19)

 - Developed an Android app for KDK College of Engineering to manage notices, timetables, exams, and official notifications.
-- Created high-level and low-level design for the Android application.
+- Created high-level and low-level designs for the Android application.
-- Implemented notification using cloud messaging in FireBase.
+- Implemented notifications using cloud messaging in FireBase.
 - Developed backend in Angular using Angular Fire for teachers and management.

 ### NSS Web Portal (Jun ‘18 to Dec ‘18)

 - Developed the official web portal for NSS KDKCE using Angular.
-- Created high-level and low-level design for the web-based application.
+- Created high-level and low-level designs for the web-based application.
 - Explored cPanel and deployed the website on hosting using File-Zila.

-### Web Based Digital Medicine Prescription System (Mar ‘18 to May ‘18)
+### Web-Based Digital Medicine Prescription System (Mar ‘18 to May ‘18)

 - Developed a web-based application for digitizing handwritten medicine prescriptions.
-- Created high-level and low-level design for the web-based application.
+- Created high-level and low-level designs for the web-based application.
 - Developed backend in Angular using Angular Fire for teachers and management.
-- Implemented notification using cloud messaging in FireBase.
+- Implemented notifications using cloud messaging in FireBase.

 ## Certifications